Sodium 101 for athletes

 Do you usually flip over a food package to read the nutrition facts label?
 If so, is the amount of sodium in the food something you notice?

 Grab your favorite packaged snack or meal and check out the amount of sodium per serving of that food.
-The amount of sodium listed on that nutrition facts label is represented as a percentage of the Centers for Disease Control and Prevention recommended limit for sodium in the diet: 2,300 mg, or 1 teaspoon, per day.
+The amount of sodium listed on that nutrition facts label is represented as a percentage of the Centers for Disease Control and Prevention recommended limit for sodium in the diet: less than 2,300 mg, or 1 teaspoon, per day.

 Benefits of sodium